 - Stipend, commensurate with federal guidelines for the Ruth L. Kirschstein National Research Service Awards (NRSA)

-- $1,600/year towards single medical insurance benefits (provided via Gallagher).
+- Single coverage medical insurance benefits (via Gallagher).
 Additional support for domestic partners, dependents, and family comes through a supplemental stipend from your research mentor

 - Priority spots on an internal Grant & Proposal Writing Workshop and on the Science Communications program.